Ina-Exter/SauerCloud/README.md

 ## Quick Start Guide

-Pull the repository and change to the
+Clone the repository and open the created folder.

 You need to configure your default profile and IP address for the program to work properly.
 For this, run:

 `./config.sh`